The Word Problem is Solvable for 3-free Artin groups in Quadratic Time: Proof of technical lemmas

 The collection of 3-free Artin groups overlaps with the types listed above, but also includes new groups for which the problem was previously unsolved.
 The intersection of 3-free type Artin groups with FC-type and Euclidean Artin groups is very small: just free and direct products of Artin groups with two generators that are not braid groups (including RAAGs).
 An Artin group is 2-dimensional if, for every three generators, the three respective relations have lengths $m_1$, $m_2$ and $m_3$ and satisfy $\frac{1}{m_1}+\frac{1}{m_2}+\frac{1}{m_3}\leq 1$.
 All 3-free Artin groups containing a 3-generator subgroup such that $m_1=2,\, m_2=2$ are not 2-dimensional.
 Sufficiently large Artin groups are those such that for any triple of generators, if $m_1=2$, $m_2\neq 2,\infty$, then $m_3=\infty$.
 Again, the 3-free Artin groups with some triple such that $m_1=2$, $m_2=2$, $m_3\neq \infty$ are not sufficiently large.
 Notice also that 3-free Artin groups include the class of even Artin groups, which are the ones that only contain relations of even length.

-This result is also novel in that 3-free Artin groups are not a class of Artin groups previously studied.
+The family of 3-free Artin groups is a subset of the set of locally reducible Artin groups.
+In \cite{Charney2004}, Charney shows that locally reducible Artin groups satisfy the K($\pi$,1) conjecture, implying that these groups are torsion-free.
+This also implies that they have trivial center as long as they do not factor as direct products (See \cite{Jankiewicz2022}).
+In addition, Jankeiwicz and Schreve (\cite{jankiewicz2022rightangled}) have shown that locally reducible Artin groups satisfy a generalized version of the Tits conjecture.
+However before our work, there was very little known about the algorithmic properties of 3-free Artin groups.
 For example, many of the types of Artin groups listed above are known to be biautomatic (including finite type \cite{Charney1992}, RAAGS \cite{VanWyk1994,Hermiller1995}, and extra-large type \cite{Peifer1996}).
-Yet 3-free Artin groups are a relatively mysterious class of Artin groups.
 This paper aims to provide tools for proving other properties of 3-free Artin groups.

-Our algorithm for solving the word problem (see the definition of the map $\phi$ in Section~4) is a direct consequence of the theorem below.
+Our algorithm for solving the word problem (see more details in Section~4) is a direct consequence of the theorem below.

 \begin{theorem} Let $A$ be a 3-free Artin group.
 Let $w$ be a geodesic word representing an element of $A$ and let $t$ be a letter.
-Then, there is a finite-time algorithm that takes $w$ and $t$ and returns a geodesic word equivalent to $wt$. \end{theorem}
+Then, there is a algorithm that takes $w$ and $t$ and returns a geodesic word equivalent to $wt$. {The complexity of this algorithm is linear on the length of $w$.} \end{theorem}

 This result will be formulated with more details in the Main Theorem of Section~4.
 The steps of our algorithm for solving the word problem are composed of free reductions and a generalization of the homogeneous relations (called $\tau$-moves) first defined by Holt and Rees in \cite{Holt2012}.
-As a consequence of this result, we will obtain the following stronger result as a corollary (which is stated with more detail in Corollary~\ref{Cor:LengthPreserved}):
+As a corollary of this result, we obtain the following stronger result (which is stated with more detail in Corollary~\ref{Cor:LengthPreserved}):

 \begin{corollary} Let $g_1$ and~$g_2$ two geodesic words representing the same element of a 3-free Artin group.
 Then using only a finite set of homogeneous relations (called $\tau$-moves), we can transform~$g_1$ into~$g_2$.
 That is, we can transform~$g_1$ into~$g_2$ without increasing the length at any step. \end{corollary}